hyperledger-labs/fabric-operations-console/packages/athena/docs/_event_tracking_notes.md

 Must be an ibmer, get access from our blockchain metrics team.

-<a name="at"></a>
+<a name="al"></a>

-## Activity Tracker
+## Audit Logs

-Activity Tracker will be used to log events for the end user.
-Events are http requests to the IBP console (certain ones).
+Events are http requests to the Console (certain ones).
-The events are written to the file `activity.log` at the path specified by system setting `activity_tracker_path`.
+The events are written to the file `audit.log` at the path specified by system setting `activity_tracker_path`.
 See the [configuration options](../env/README.md#default) readme for more setting details.
-The activity tracker file is rotated by athena's winston lib once it reaches 1MB.
+The audit file is rotated by athena's winston lib once it reaches 2MB, up to 5 files.
-LogDNA should pick up the file and make it available to the end user (somehow, details unclear to me).

 **What is tracked:**

-We have the ability to generate events for ALL http requests, but that seems excessive.
-Only "important" events were chosen.
+Only "important" events are logged.
-It doesn't matter if the api was successful or a failure, it will be tracked.
+It doesn't matter if the api was successful or a failure, it will be logged.
 - All http requests that start with `/ak/api/` will generate an event. (thus all user apis)
-- IBP console login and logout requests
+- Console login and logout requests
+- Component creation/deletion/updates requests
+- Accessing the logs
+- Some fabric operations like creating channels, joining channels, install/instantiate chaincode
-- All IBP console requests for POST/PUT/PATCH/DELETE methods will generate an event except the ones hard coded in the `ignore_routes` variable (in `activity_tracker.js`).
+- In general all console requests with POST/PUT/PATCH/DELETE methods will generate an event except the ones hard coded in the `ignore_routes` variable (in `activity_tracker.js`).
 Which atm is these ones:
 	- `'/api/v[123]/proxy'` - (general proxy route) too noisy
 	- `'/grpcwp/*'` - (grpc web proxy route) too noisy
 	- `'/configtxlator/*'` - the configtxlator proxy route is not very interesting